derekxkwan/dxkSynthDefs/README.md

 # DxkSynthDefs
 some synth defs for SuperCollider

-- dxkDrums = a collection of percussion synthdefs
+- dxkDrums - a collection of percussion synthdefs
+- dxkLoopers - loopers